Slack Technologies is shining an antitrust spotlight on Microsoft, putting the tech giant in familiar territory.

 Reached for comment, a Microsoft spokesperson told Fast Company:

 “We created Teams to combine the ability to collaborate with the ability to connect via video, because that’s what people want.
 With COVID-19, the market has embraced Teams in record numbers while Slack suffered from its absence of video-conferencing.
 We’re committed to offering customers not only the best of new innovation, but a wide variety of choice in how they purchase and use the product.
 We look forward to providing additional information to the European Commission and answering any questions they may have.”

-Microsoft—once seen as the bully of Silicon Valley—has largely avoided major antitrust headaches since the late 1990s, when the U.S. Justice Department filed a lawsuit against the company for bundling its Internet Explorer web browser with its Windows operating system.
+Microsoft—once seen as the bully of Silicon Valley—has largely dodged the antitrust spotlight since 1998, when the U.S. Justice Department filed a lawsuit against the company for bundling its Internet Explorer web browser with its market-dominant Windows operating system.
 (How’s that for some 90s nostalgia?)

 Microsoft now joins fellow tech giants Alphabet, Amazon, Apple, and Facebook, which are all under some form of antitrust scrutiny.
-The CEOs of the latter four companies are set to testify about their market dominance at a congressional hearing on Monday.
+The CEOs of the latter four companies are set to testify about their competitive practices at a congressional hearing on Monday.